-With the race calendar on pause, triathletes have had to get creative when it comes to swimming, biking, and running.
-Though many have been able to keep training to some extent, the lack of racing has made it tough to set challenging goals.
-On the flip side, no races mean that triathletes are released from the usual structure of a training plan and season, allowing them to explore new places, try new things, and swim, bike, and run in entirely different ways—like a DIY Catalina Island tri adventure
+With the race calendar in constant flux, triathletes have had to get creative when it comes to swimming, biking, and running.
+The upside of fewer races this season is that triathletes are released from the usual structure of a training plan and season, allowing them to explore new places, try new things, and swim, bike, and run in entirely different ways—like a DIY Catalina Island tri adventure

 The logistical challenges of taking a boat, riding to a base camp with no running water, carrying everything for the tri and for sleeping and eating, and the unexpectedness of difficult, unforgiving, and unpredictable terrain made this an epic adventure—even if it wasn’t attached to a race or standard race distances.
 Check out the video above for the incredible sights and sounds of a Catalina Island DIY tri adventure.

 Looking to create some adventure of your own?
 We can help!
 Sign up for our Hawaii From Home challenge to help give you the framework for your own DIY tri!
-Also, check back soon for reviews of the unique gear Chris and Ben used in their adventure.
+Also, check out our reviews of the unique gear Chris and Ben used in their adventure.